Rainbow-CPaaS/Rainbow-S2S-StarterKit-NodeJS/doc4hub/guides/Connecting_to_Rainbow.md

 ## Connect to Rainbow

-S2S dev kit core engine connects to Rainbow using provided configuration file in json format.
+S2S Starter kit core engine connects to Rainbow using provided configuration file in json format.

 Copy Rainbow-S2S-StarterKit-NodeJS/config/StarterKitConfig.json.sample to your project and rename it as you want (for example myStarterKitProjectConfig.json ).